lecritch/timeseries_chi-sea-dsc/README.md

 Let's begin considering some models for our data.

 These are not useful for prediction just yet, but they will lead us towards our prediction models.

+Now that we've cleaned up a few data points, let's downsample to the week level.

+# Visual Diagnostics with SMA and EWMA

 # Simple Moving Average